johnfrades/CV-Gen-Prototype/README.md

 -- next target, is to merge the export to Microsoft word and Download data. <br>

+Nov 7 <br>
+-- Successfully added the Forgot password using token, nodemailer and SendGrid as the SMTP server <br>
+-- Successfully added the Generate a Microsoft Document .docx file extension. <br>
+-- Added a functionality where whenever the Student registers, a new folder will be created under the CV folder with their Fullname.StudentID as the folder name. <br>
+-- Successfully added download functionality for the CV <br>

 Cheers! <br>

 -John Lois Frades <br>